“I have a Windows Server 2012 Machine with 1 physical hard drive. I worked with

 very easy thing.
 Actually, it does a really good job on this task.
 Besides Disk

-Copy, it also provides you Partition Copy, which you can clone a specific partition
+Clone, it also provides you Partition Clone, which you can clone a specific partition

 achieve that goal.
 It should be the greatest server cloning software that meet your